 8. Emphasize the three “P”s of Penmanship: Correct posture, pencil and paper position.

-9. Evaluate their accuracy by having students draw large letters in the air.
+9. Evaluate their accuracy by utilizing the Handwriting Evaluation Checklist.

 10. Allow children to draw large letters and then add the starting dots and the arrows that show how the letter is made.